-Figure 6: [top] Full tradespace of maneuvers generated by the planner, as a function of time of execution time (X-axis) and executing 6 satellites per the listed $\Delta V$ in km/s (Y-axis).
-The 13 HIE/conjunctions mitigated are indicated by vertical colored lines at TCA (label in bottom).
+Fig. 7. [top] Full tradespace of maneuvers generated by the planner, as a function of time of execution time (X-axis) and executing 6 satellites per the listed ΔV in km/s (Y-axis).
+The 13 conjunctions mitigated are indicated by vertical colored lines at TCA (label in bottom).
 The candidate maneuvers are shaded in greyscale in proportion to their reward.
 The chosen maneuver to mitigate a conjunction is shaded in the same color as the conjunction vertical it mitigates. [middle] Maneuver tradespace with their reward on Y-axis.
-The chosen maneuvers are joined with a black line. [bottom] Cumulative reward (benefit of the planner by integrating Equation 1) obtained by adding up the reward associated with each maneuver to mitigate each conjunction.
-The manuever markers and conjunction lines are color-matched throughout.
+The chosen maneuvers are joined with a black line and the cumulative reward (by integrating Equation (1)), obtained by adding up the reward associated with each maneuver to mitigate each conjunction.
+The maneuver markers and conjunction lines are color-matched throughout.
+(For interpretation of the references to color in this figure legend, the reader is referred to the Web version of this article.)